github/docs/content/codespaces/managing-your-codespaces/managing-repository-access-for-your-codespaces.md

 ## Overview

 By default, your codespace is assigned a token scoped to the repository from which it was created.
-For more information, see "[Security in {% data variables.product.prodname_codespaces %}](/codespaces/codespaces-reference/security-in-codespaces#authentication)."
+For more information, see "[Security in {% data variables.product.prodname_github_codespaces %}](/codespaces/codespaces-reference/security-in-github-codespaces#authentication)."
 If your project needs additional permissions for other repositories, you can configure this in the `devcontainer.json` file and ensure other collaborators have the right set of permissions.

 When permissions are listed in the `devcontainer.json` file, you will be prompted to review and authorize the additional permissions as part of codespace creation for that repository.
 Once you've authorized the listed permissions, {% data variables.product.prodname_github_codespaces %} will remember your choice and will not prompt you for authorization unless the permissions in the `devcontainer.json` file change.